mattermost/mattermost-helm/README.md

 * Delete the existing kube-lego secret with `kubectl delete secret kube-lego-account`
 * Delete the staging tls cert with `kubectl delete secret <release-name>-mattermost-tls-cert`

-Now, just install or upgrade your helm release, wait a couple minutes and you should have a valid TSL certificate working at your domain.
+Now, just install or upgrade your helm release, wait a couple minutes and you should have a valid TLS certificate working at your domain.

 # Install